 - In 2015, 10.1% of working-age Black people in Maryland reported a disability.
-The next largest proportion was those who were white, with 8.8% reporting a disability.34 - In 2013, 17.1% of working-age people in Virginia who identified as Native American reported a disability.
-The next largest proportion was those who were Black, with 12.1% reporting a disability.35 employment rate for working-age people without disabilities in Maryland was 81.2%.
-The employment rate for working-age people with disabilities was 42.4%.34 age people with disabilities was 36.8%.35
+The next largest proportion was those who were white, with 8.8% reporting a disability. - In 2013, 17.1% of working-age people in Virginia who identified as Native American reported a disability.
+The next largest proportion was those who were Black, with 12.1% reporting a disability.

+In 2015, the employment rate for working-age people without disabilities in Maryland was 81.2%.
+The employment rate for working-age people with disabilities was 42.4%.